 A 2017 Statistics Canada survey found that the average senior household (65+) spent $60,359 (including taxes) annually.
 This amount has likely crept up even higher.
 In the end, that makes for one heck of a shortfall between what seniors have and what they need in retirement.
 What’s crystal clear is the need to determine where you may have gaps in income, and how much you’ll actually need for those post-career years.

 How do I prepare for retirement in Canada?

-Which is the best retirement plan in Canada?
+What are the best retirement plans in Canada?

-The traditional Registered Retirement Savings Plan (RRSP) — which we discuss further down — is certainly a secure way to save for retirement.
+Putting together a retirement plan means you’ll likely draw from a variety of sources.
+The traditional Registered Retirement Savings Plan (RRSP) — which we discuss further down — is one of the most common ways of saving for retirement.